 3 inches depth

-Here is the method we used to figure out approximately how much pea gravel each project would take and how much money you would spend on it.
-You can follow the same method to calculate the total cost of your project using your specific dimensions.
+Here is the method you can use to determine how much pea gravel each project will take and how much money you will spend on it.

-- We know that 1 cubic yard of pea gravel covers about 324 square feet at a depth of 1 inch.
+- How much pea gravel per square foot do I need?
+We know that 1 cubic yard of pea gravel covers about 324 square feet at a depth of 1 inch.
 Divide that 324 by your desired depth of gravel in inches to figure out how many square feet you can cover with 1 cubic yard of pea gravel for your project.

 Example: 324 ÷ 6 inches = 54, so you would cover an area of 54 square feet with 1 cubic yard of pea gravel if your project requires a 6-inch layer of pea gravel.